BioinformaticsLabAtMUN/ProNA/README.md

 MKLVRFLMKLSHETVTIELKNGTQVHGTITGVDVSMNTHLKAVKMTLKNREPVQLETLSIRGNNIRYFILPDSLPLDTLLVDVEPKVKSKKREAVAGRGRGRGRGRGRGRGRGRGGPRR
 ```
 ## Result
-ProNA result will be saved in a dataframe below characteristics:
+ProNA result will be saved in a dataframe with below characteristics:
 * Rows (4 rows): sRNA ID, protein ID, Propability of interaction, and Propability of non-interaction.
 * Columns: RNA sequences times protein sequences.